lt2710/Lucid-test/README.md

 ## Modeling building and deployment with Python and Docker
-Building a classification model with highly imbalance data, and deploy an API for predicting new data in Docker.
+Built and deployed a classification model with highly imbalance data.
+In the independent Docker container, user can send new data with a POST request to a Flask endpoint and the predicted values will be returned.

 Docker image available at: https://hub.docker.com/r/lt2710/lucid-test